Home > Hub article > Tertiary Education Options – Workshop notes

 - Outcomes – for Post 16 young people outcomes should be looking forward with some indication of where all the provision in the EHCP is taking them

-- eg by the age of 25 Jack will will have the specialist skills to hold a part-time working role, with a meaningful job description and clear duties, which meets his abilities and interests
+- eg by the age of 25 Jack will have the specialist skills to hold a part-time working role, with a meaningful job description and clear duties, which meets his abilities and interests

 See document EHCP Outcomes.
 This is a list of outcomes written for a young person’s EHCP when they were approaching 19.
 The young person in question is severely learning disabled so the specifics of the outcomes might not be relevant to your young person but they give you a flavour of where all the support and provision in their EHCP was intended to lead.